Exponential Modalities and Complementarity (extended abstract): Introduction

 \section{Introduction}

+Linear logic introduced by Girard in his seminal paper \cite{Gir87} treats logical statements as resources, which cannot be duplicated or destroyed.
+The word ``linear" refers to this resource sensitivity of the logic: a proof of a statement in linear logic may thus be regarded as a series of resource transformations.
+In full linear logic the classical ability to duplicate and destroy resources is recaptured by the exponential (or storage) modality written $!$ (pronounced the ``bang'').
+The type $!A$ may be interpreted as an unbounded ``store'' from which resources of type $A$ can be extracted an arbitrary (including 0) number of times.

-The exponential modality has been used as a defacto structure for modelling infinite dimensional systems: \cite{Vic08} used the exponential modality to model the quantum harmonic oscillator, \cite{BPS94} used it to model the bosonic Fock space, while \cite{Heu08} used it to model unbounded bit strings.
-However, these do not explain what the exponential modalities of linear logic have to do with complementarity in quantum physics \cite{CoD11}.
-The purpose of this article is to show that there is a relationship, and, furthermore, a relationship which suggests a different perspective on measurement and complementarity in quantum systems.
+The exponential modality $!$ has been proposed as a structure for modelling infinite dimensional systems: \cite{Vic08} used the exponential modality to model the quantum harmonic oscillator, and \cite{BPS94} used it to model the bosonic Fock space.
+However, these uses did not explain what exponential modalities $!$ and its dual $?$ (pronounced the ``whimper'') have to do with the complementarity principle of quantum mechanics \cite{CoD11}.
+A pair of quantum observables (physical properties of a system) is said to be complementary if measuring one observable increases the uncertainty regarding the value of the other.
+The classic example is that the more one knows about position of a particle the less one knows about its momentum.
+The purpose of this article is to exhibit a relationship between the exponential modalities $!$ and its dual $?$, and complementary observables --- a relationship which suggests a possibly new perspective on measurement in quantum systems.